hphelion/documentation/cli.unix.2.compute.md

       | 9953  | EnterpriseDB PPAS 9.1.2 - Partner Image                                | 2012-05-11T01:01:05Z | ACTIVE |
       +-------+------------------------------------------------------------------------+----------------------+--------+

-To list one or more images (you can specify the images by name or ID):
+To list one or more images (you can specify the images by name or ID), run:

     $ hpcloud images 9995
       +------+-----------------------------------------+----------------------+--------+